pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

 Besides the usual entries for an embedded file stream, the stream dictionary representing such an encrypted FDF file shall contain the additional entry shown in "Table 247 — Additional entry in an embedded file stream dictionary for an encrypted FDF file" to identify the revision number of the FDF encryption algorithm used to encrypt the file.
-Although the FDF encryption mechanism is separate from the one for PDF file encryption described in 7.6, "Encryption" revision 1 (the only one defined) uses a similar RC4 encryption algorithm based on a 40-bit encryption key.
+Although the FDF encryption mechanism is separate from the one for PDF file encryption described in 7.6, "Encryption"<ins onMouseEnter="mouseEnter(this)" data-issue="264" data-iso="submitted">,</ins>
+revision 1 (the only one defined) uses a similar RC4 encryption algorithm based on a 40-bit encryption key.
 The key shall be computed by means of an MD5 hash, using a padded user-supplied password as input.
 The computation shall be identical to steps (a) and (b) of the "Algorithm 2: Computing a file encryption key in order to encrypt a document (revision 4 and earlier)" in 7.6.4.3,